Codemos-Inc/Auxiliary-Theme-Registry/TEMPLATE.md

 ### ❤️ Subscription

-Add the fallowing entry to your `settings.json` file.
+Add the following entry to your `settings.json` file.

     Change the "<owner>/<repo>" value below to your registry's relative path.